 And therefore, I think number four, can Uber fix this?
 Can they fix their business model to become profitable and sustainable?
 The answer is “No”.
 Now God love ‘em, they’re trying.
 They’re working on a number of initiatives internally, where they are focusing on rewards and sustainability.
 Rewards and sustainability is one way that you can drive people to pay more for the same product, just based on their brand affinity.
 And they’re doing things like, premium airport pickup.
 Great.
-Maybe people will be will to pay more for that.
+Maybe people will be willing to pay more for that.
 I don’t think it’s going to be at the scale they need.

 On the drivers side, they’re trying nothing.
 They can’t.
 They can’t lose drivers, because then they don’t even have a product to sell in the first place.
 So I think Uber has unfortunately, an unsustainable business model.
 Such a cool idea, I really wish it would work.
 But I don’t think we’ll see them around forever.